AlexGarcia51304/ReelRanked/docs/ABTEST.md

-## A/B Test #1: **Post Button Placement – Nav Bar vs. Profile Page**
+# A/B Test #1: Add Review Button Text – “Add Review” vs. “Write a Review” (Alex)

-**User Story Number**
+## User Story Number
-- US4 – Golden Path
+**US4 – Golden Path**

-**Metrics**
+## Metrics
-- *Adoption:* How many users post their first review.
+- **Adoption:** How many users submit their first review.
-- *Engagement:* Number of posts created per active user.
+- **Engagement:** Number of reviews created per active user.
-- *Retention:* How many users come back within a week after posting.
+- **Retention:** How many users return within a week after posting a review.
-- *CTR (Click-Through Rate):* How often users click the “Create Post” button compared to how many open the app.
+- **CTR (Click-Through Rate):** How often users tap the “Add Review” button compared to how many open the app.

-**Hypothesis**
+## Hypothesis
-- If the “Create Post” button is easier to find in the navigation bar, more users will post reviews and stay active on the app.
-We think this version will improve engagement and retention because it makes posting faster and more obvious.
+If the button text feels more inviting or action-oriented, more users will start writing reviews.
+We think **“Write a Review”** may encourage higher engagement because it sounds more personal and creative than **“Add Review.”**

-- Right now, if the “Create Post” button is only on the profile page, users might not notice it or take the extra step to post.
-This could make the app feel less interactive.
-By testing both placements, we can find which version helps users post more easily and increases the overall activity on ReelRanker.
+Currently, the button says **“Add Review,”** which might feel more transactional or less engaging.
+By testing both phrases, we can see which version drives more user interaction and leads to more reviews being created.

-**Experiment Setup**
+## Experiment Setup

-We’ll use Firebase Remote Config and Firebase A/B Testing to test two versions of the ReelRanker app.
+We’ll use **Firebase Remote Config** and **Firebase A/B Testing** to test two text variations of the **“Add Review”** button in the FlutterFlow app.

-- *Group A (50% of users):* “Create Post” button is in the **navigation bar**, next to Feed, Search, and Profile.
-- *Group B (50% of users):* “Create Post” button is only on the **profile page**, where the user’s past reviews appear.
+- **Group A (50% of users):** Button text – “Add Review”
+- **Group B (50% of users):** Button text – “Write a Review”

-We’ll track the results using Firebase Analytics and the metrics listed above.
-The experiment will run for two weeks, and we’ll compare how many users create posts and return to the app after posting.
+We’ll track the results using **Firebase Analytics** and the metrics listed above.

-**Variations**
+The test will run for **two weeks**, and we’ll compare which button text leads to higher click-through and review submission rates.

+## Variations
-*Variation A – Nav Bar Button*
+### Variation A – “Add Review”
-- “+ Post” button shown in the main navigation bar.
-- Always visible while users browse.
+- Current version.
+- Clear and simple, but possibly less engaging.

+### Variation B – “Write a Review”
+- More expressive and personal phrasing.
-- Expected to increase posting and engagement.
+- Expected to increase review creation and retention.

-*Variation B – Profile Button*
-- “Create Post” button shown only on the profile page.
-- Takes an extra step to reach but keeps the main screen cleaner.
+---

-After the test, we’ll review which version performs better and use that layout in the final app.
+After the test, we’ll analyze which version performs better and set that button text as the default in the app.

 ---